motomechatronics/amr_pallet_trucks/README.md

 </p>

 <h4 align="center">
-Figure 3.6: result pressing the go to empty bin button.
+Figure 3.6: result of pressing the go to empty bin button.
 </h4>

 - press the **go to cnc machine** button and next the **elevator down** button, the expected result is shown in figure 3.7.